-Egypt activist who urged prisoner release amid virus freed
+Egypt frees detainee amid calls for releases due to virus

 Abdel Fattah's family have all been vocal rights activists in Egypt.
 Abdel Fattah, a 38-year-old software engineer, grew into a figurehead of the pro-democracy protest movement on social media during the 2011 uprising that removed longtime President Hosni Mubarak.

 Abdel Fattah served a five-year prison sentence for violating Egypt's protest ban.
-In September, not long after his release, he was arrested again amid a widespread crackdown that followed minor protests demanding current President Abdel Fattah el-Sissi step down, although he did not participate in them.
+In September, not long after his release, he was arrested again amid a widespread crackdown that followed minor protests demanding current President el-Sissi step down, although he did not participate in them.

-Human rights advocates around the globe are echoing demands to reduce incarceration arguing that prisons can be breeding grounds for the spread of the virus, which leads to the disease COVID-19.
+Human rights advocates around the globe are echoing demands to reduce incarceration, arguing that prisons can be breeding grounds for the spread of the virus, which leads to the disease COVID-19.
 Several Middle Eastern countries that were hit by the novel virus have already started releasing prisoners, including Iran and Bahrain.

-So far, Egypt's government has registered seven fatalities among 256 confirmed cases of the infectious disease, none of them inmates.